vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `-r`, `--rate` *n*
       Refresh rate in seconds, defaults to 1 second.

+`ct pid` [*pid...*] | `-`
+  Find containers by process IDs.
+By default, the process IDs are passed as command-line arguments.
+If the first PID is `-`, the PIDs are read from standard input, one PID per line.

+    `-H`, `--hide-header`
+      Do not show header, useful for scripting.

 `ct assets` [*options*] *id*
   List container assets and their state.